 Make Media.
-We offer digital, non-linear video and film editing systems that enable customers to manipulate moving pictures and sound in a faster, easier, more creative, and more cost-effective manner than using traditional analog tape-based systems.
+Our Video and Film Editing and Effects segment offers digital, non-linear video and film editing systems and 3D and special effects software that enable customers to manipulate moving pictures and sound in a faster, easier, more creative, and more cost-effective manner than using traditional analog tape-based systems.
 (Non-linear systems allow editors to access material instantaneously rather than requiring them to work sequentially.)
-To complement these non-linear editing systems, Softimage, a subsidiary of Avid, develops a range of 3D and special effects software, which allows professionals in the video and film post-production and broadcast markets and other industries to create graphics and special effects for feature films, television shows, video games, advertising, and news programs.
 Our Professional Audio segment, Digidesign, offers digital audio software applications and hardware systems for music, film, television, video, broadcast, streaming media, and web development.
 These systems are based upon proprietary Digidesign/Avid audio hardware, software, and control surfaces, and allow users to record, edit, mix, process, and master audio in an integrated manner.